-In keeping with the Mission, Vision and Values of the Niagara Catholic District School Board, the Board is committed to fostering caring, safe, inclusive and accepting learning and teaching environments for all students, staff, parents/guardians and community members involved in Board and school programs, events and activities.
+In keeping with the Mission, Vision and Values of the Niagara Catholic District School Board, the Board is committed to fostering caring, safe, equitable, inclusive and accepting learning and teaching environments for all students, staff, parents/guardians and community members involved in Board and school programs, events and activities.
+A whole school approach to creating a positive environment for learning and working requires a shared commitment amongst all stakeholders in a school.
+To maintain and improve student success and achievement, we must ensure that students continue to feel safe, nurtured, welcomed, respected and included.